vvuk/gecko-dev/gfx/doc/Silk.md

 ### Multiple Displays

 NOTE: Not implemented yet.
-When multiple displays are present on a system, multiple **VsyncDisplay**s should exist, one for each display.
+When multiple displays are present on a system, multiple **VsyncSource**s should exist, one for each display.
 The choice of which display to listen to should be made on a per-toplevel-widget basis.
 Generally, the Widget should listen to vsync events from the display that contains the biggest portion of the Widget's area.
-When a toplevel widget moves, all that needs to happen is it needs to change the **VsyncDisplay** that it's listening to.
+When a toplevel widget moves, all that needs to happen is it needs to change the **VsyncSource** that it's listening to.
 All the associated **RefreshDrivers**, **Compositors**, etc. that are being shown within that **Widget** do not need to be aware of the change.

 ### GeckoTouchDispatcher
 The **GeckoTouchDispatcher** is a singleton that resamples touch events to smooth out jank while tracking a user's finger.